 Plain yogurt is another fantastic food for dogs and one that you might want to consider adding to your pup’s kibble (once you restock, anyway).
 It’s loaded with probiotics, which help digestion, so it’s also a good choice for serving if your dog comes down with diarrhea or other digestive issues.

 Many yogurts are packed with sugar and other questionable ingredients, though, so make sure the one you give your dog is plain and organic, if possible.
 Also, some dogs have problems digesting dairy, so you may want to skip this one if your pooch has a milk intolerance.

 Most dogs love eggs, and it doesn’t matter how you prepare them (although if you cook them over-easy, you get the pleasure of watching your dog lick up all the yolk).
 Eggs are another high-protein food and they’re cheap.

 As with dairy, some dogs don’t tolerate eggs well, so they may have digestive issues afterward.
-Eggs are also packed with calories, but if you only feed them to your dog in an emergency, it shouldn’t be too big of a deal.
+Eggs are not meant to be the only protein source for your dog, so if you only feed them to your dog in an emergency, it shouldn’t be too big of a deal.

 4. Sweet Potatoes

 Sweet potatoes are a great veggie for dogs, as they’re high in fiber and rich in a variety of vitamins.
 They also take a long time to break down, ensuring that your dog stays full for hours.